sasankamouliveleti/HTTP_gRPC_REST_Lambda/README.md

 https://34ymq6qdql.execute-api.us-east-2.amazonaws.com/test/checktimestamp?timestamp=23:18:26.0&type=2&regex="*"&delta=0:18:26.0

-Now let's run the client
+Now let's run the client, make sure you are in /gRPC_Rest directory.

 <ol>
 <li>First we will compile and test</li>